PmagPy/PmagPy-docs/_sources/resources/survival_skills.md

 “prompt” will vary for different machines.

 (sect-file-systems)=
 ## File systems

 When you first open a terminal window, you are in your “home” directory.
 Fundamental to all operating systems is the concept of directories and files.
-On windows-based operating systems (MacOS or Windows), directories are depicted as “folders” and moving about is accomplished by clicking on the different icons.
-In the world of terminal windows, the directories have names and are arranged in a hierarchical sequence with the top directory being the “root” directory, known as “/” (or C:`\` in Windows) and the file system looks something like this:
+On MacOS and Windows, directories are depicted as “folders” and moving about is accomplished by clicking on the different icons.
+In the world of the terminal, the directories have names and are arranged in a hierarchical sequence with the top directory being the “root” directory, known as “/” (or C:`\` in Windows) and the file system looks something like this: